 Women get Melasma much more often than men.
-Darker skin types particularly of Hispanic and Asian ethnicities seem to develop it more frequently.
-Exposure to sunny climate such as those seen in Southern California cause the rates of Melasma in women to be much higher than other locations around the world.
-A review of one’s medications particularly birth control pills may find one of them to increase the chance of developing this rash.
+Darker skin types, particularly of Hispanic and Asian descent, seem to develop it more frequently.
+Exposure to sunny climates, such as those seen in Southern California, cause the rates of Melasma in women to be much higher than other locations around the world.
+A review of one’s medications, particularly birth control pills, may find one of them to increase the chance of developing this rash.

 Is there a treatment for Melasma?

-Avoidance of the sun in a daily high SPF sunscreen are critical to preventing and treating Melasma .
-Often topical lightening agents such as hydroquinone, retinoids, or topical steroids are critical to treating Melasma .
+Avoidance of the sun and using a daily high SPF sunscreen (broad spectrum) are critical to preventing and treating Melasma .
+Often, topical lightening agents, such as hydroquinone, retinoids, or topical steroids are critical to treating Melasma .
 Is important to use these medications under the close supervision of a trained medical professional as worsening in the skin may occur when used improperly.
 There are a variety of chemical peels that may help treat or lighten Melasma .

-Cosmetic lasers and intense pulsed light (IPL) devices have been shown to help cure this entity.
 A newer promising treatment is oral tranexamic acid.
-This medication however has some risks.
+This medication, however, has some risks.
 It is important to have this medication prescribed and monitored by a trained medical professional.

 If you have been troubled by a persistent darkening of your skin that might be Melasma, call us or request an appointment online today.
 The skin experts at Golden Coast Dermatology, Skin Cancer, and Vein Center can help you find medications and treatments to get your skin clear and increase your confidence.